-1.1.2-F - Testing codes and image creation
+1.1.2-I - TestF - Testing codes and images image creation

-The voting system must include the capability to verify that encoded versions or images of voter selections on a ballot and any other encoded information on a ballot are created correctly by permitting election officials to compare the encodings and images with the test ballots.
+The voting system must include the abilitycapability to verify that any encoded versions or images of voter selections on a ballot and any other encoded information on a ballot are created correctly-by permitting election officials to compare the encodings and images with the test ballots.

-The purpose of this requirement is to give election officials the capability, prior to opening the polls, to audit encoded versions of voter selections.
+Discussion The purpose of this requirement is to ensure that an encoded versiongive election officials the capability, prior to opening the polls, to audit encoded versions of voter selections.
 This process may include the review of created ballots and encoded information on each ballot to ensure that the images correctly match the ballot, thus validating accuracy in ballot creation. and that the ballot was created accurately. will include such as provided by a ballot marking device (BMD) using QR codes and gain assurance that the QR codes and any encoded data represented by the QR codes contains the voter's selections exactly as made.
-Likewise, to audit any image of the ballot made by a scanner to gain assurance that the image correctly matches the ballot.
-And, to audit any encoded information on the ballot to gain assurance it is being created correctly.
+It will also ensure that Likewise, to audit any image of the ballot made by a scanner to gain assurance that the image correctly matches the ballot.
+BMDs may encode other items as appropriate in codes, for example, ballot style IDAnd, to audit any encoded information on the ballot to gain assurance it is being created correctly.

-Related requirement: 1.1.2-C - Use of test ballots
+Related requirement: 1.1.2-JC - Use of test ballots